alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 But, the [(Kaplan and Candlish, 2020)](https://arxiv.org/abs/2001.08361) paper suggests the inverse relationship - that dataset size should grow *sublinearly* with model size.
-They only examine language modelling, but state in Section 6.3 that
+They only examine language modeling, but state in Section 6.3 that

 > To keep overfitting under control, the results of Section 4 imply we should